HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 |`sessionCookieName`|This parameter does not directly change the cookie name.
 Instead, you must set this value if the cookie name is changed in the [console](https://help.hcl-software.com/digital-experience/9.5/latest/deployment/manage/config_portal_behavior/http_sessn_cookie/){target="blank"}.| String |`JSESSIONID`|

 !!!note
-    If `ssl` is set to `true`, HAProxy will use the certificate that is supplied as a secret in `networking.tlsCertSecret`.
+    If `ssl` is set to `true`, HAProxy uses the certificate that is supplied as a secret in `networking.tlsCertSecret`.

 ```yaml
 networking: